FurkanArikk/fitness-center/backend/member-service/docs/DATABASE.md

 # Member Service Database Schema

-The Member Service uses PostgreSQL as its database.
+The Member Service uses PostgreSQL as its database with GORM as the Object-Relational Mapping (ORM) tool.
 Below is the detailed schema for the tables used in this service.

+## Architecture

+The service uses GORM for database operations with the following benefits:
+- **Type Safety**: Compile-time type checking for database operations
+- **Auto Migration**: Automatic schema migration support
+- **Relationship Management**: Built-in support for foreign key relationships
+- **Transaction Support**: Automatic transaction handling
+- **Query Building**: Intuitive query building with method chaining

+## GORM Model Definitions

+All database models are defined in the `internal/model` package with embedded repository interfaces following the class-service pattern.

 ## Tables